-THE STARTING POINT FOR THE WEB APPLICATION IS THE HOME PAGE, REPORTING ALWAYS THE LINK TO THE WEB DESIGNER AND, BELOW IT, THE LIST OF THE ALREADY DEFINED APPLICATIONS.
+THE STARTING POINT FOR THE WEB APPLICATION IS THE HOME PAGE, REPORTING ALWAYS THE LINK TO THE APP DESIGNER AND, BELOW IT, THE LIST OF THE ALREADY DEFINED APPLICATIONS.

 Since the default authentication & authorization system is based on the module provided with 4WS.Platform, the Login Page requires: “Company Id”, “Site Id”, “Username” and “Password”.
 Typically the “Company Id” and “Site Id” values are defined initially, when creating and filling out the database schema.

-Before using an application, the application must be defined inside the web designed.
+Before using an application, the application must be defined inside the app designed.

 THE STEPS TO FOLLOW DURING THE DEFINITION OF A NEW APPLICATION

-- Login into the web designer, without selecting any application.
+- Login into the app designer, without selecting any application.
 This will allow to define a new application.

 - Main application settings must be defined in the app detail windows, including its name, subcontext path, theme, logo, background image, menu layout and many other settings, specific for each application.